-These parity error indications must be cleared by either a Channel Clear or a Master Clear.
+These parity error indications may be cleared by either a Channel Clear or a Master Clear.
 The equipment must then be reconnected before a new function code is examined by the controller.
+The leading edge of a Connect operation will perform a Clear prior to the checking of proper parity of the connect code.